alteryx/featuretools/docs/source/help.rst

 2.  **Feature requests** can be made on the `Feature Request Board <http://feedback.featurelabs.com>`__.
 3.  **Bug reports** are managed on the `GitHub issue tracker`_.
-4.  **Chat** occurs on `Slack`_.
-Please do not post general usage questions and bug reports on Slack.
-Instead people should use Stack Overflow or GitHub.
+4.  **Chat** within the community occurs on `Slack`_.
+For general usage questions, please post on Stack Overflow where answers are more searchable by other users.
 5.  **Everything else, core developers** can be reached at help@featuretools.com.

 .. _`StackOverflow`: http://stackoverflow.com/questions/tagged/featuretools